Harishpatil0172/Git_Tutorials/README.md

-Git Tutorials By developer a
+Git Tutorials By Harish
-Git Tutorial By Developer B

-## Please susbcriibe to my channel
+## Please susbcribe to my channel

 ##changes to be commited